The best passes for cycling

 • Average slope: 8.1%

-• Why do it: Known for its 21 bends, this climb is a Tour de France classic.
-The road to Alpe d'Huez is steep and challenging, but it offers a unique racing atmosphere and spectacular views.
+• Why do it: Known for its 21 hairpin bends, this climb is a Tour de France classic.
+The road to Alpe d'Huez is steep and demanding, but it offers a unique racing atmosphere and spectacular views.

 4. Mont Ventoux (France)